 4.1.3.3.
-Three-phase, 3-wire open Δ (with 2 current sensors): 3P-3WO2
+Three-phase, 3-wire open $\Delta$ (with 2 current sensors): 3P-3W02

 - Connect the VE/GND terminal to the earth.

 - Connect the V1 terminal to the L1 phase.

 - Connect the V2 terminal to the L2 phase.

 - Connect the V3 terminal to the L3 phase.

 - Connect the I1 current sensor to the L1 phase.

 - Connect the I3 current sensor to the L3 phase.

+- Always check that the arrow of the current sensor points towards the load.
+This ensures that the phase angle will be correct for power measurements and other measurements that depend on the phase.

 4.1.3.4.
-Three-phase, 3-wire open Δ (with 3 current sensors): 3P-3W03
+Three-phase, 3-wire open $\Delta$ (with 3 current sensors): 3P-3W03

 - Connect the VE/GND terminal to the earth.

 - Connect the V1 terminal to the L1 phase.

 - Connect the V2 terminal to the L2 phase.

 - Connect the V3 terminal to the L3 phase.

+- 2 Commode and vo tomminan to the 20 phage.

 - Connect the I1 current sensor to the L1 phase.

 - Connect the I2 current sensor to the L2 phase.

 - Connect the I3 current sensor to the L3 phase.

-Always check that the arrow of the current sensor points towards the load.
+- Always check that the arrow of the current sensor points towards the load.
 This ensures that the phase angle will be correct for power measurements and other measurements that depend on the phase.